mysql/mysql-connector-nodejs/tutorial/Working_with_Tables.md

 ## Creating a Table

-`Session.sql()` API is exposed to the user for the purpose of executing raw SQL commands on the server.
-MySQL Tables can be created using this API as shown below:
+`Session.sql()` API is exposed to execute raw SQL commands on the server.
+MySQL tables can be created using this API as shown below:

 ```js
 const mysqlx = require('@mysql/xdevapi');